Therapies being promoted to change sexual orientation,

 Convincing clients to undergo reparative therapy is not particularly easy, because:

 Over a dozen national professional associations in the mental health, counseling, and education fields have condemned reparative therapy for two reasons.
 Its success rate at converting homosexual orientation to heterosexual orientation appears to be between less than 0.5% and may well be zero.
 3 Many leaders who have left the reparative therapy movement, including Michael Bussee and Alan Chambers of Exodus International have said that they have never encountered a person who has been able to change sexual orientation of a gay or lesbian to heterosexual.
-Also there is a great deal of anecdotal evidence that failure at reparative therapy often causes serious depression, which can lead to suicidal ideation and even completed suicide.
+Also there is a great deal of anecdotal evidence that failure at reparative therapy often causes serious depression, which can lead to suicidal ideation and even attempted and completed suicide.

 - The only real mechanism that reparative therapists can, in practice, offer to gays and lesbians to "leave the homosexual lifestyle" is for them to attempt to remain celibate, lonely for the rest of their life, and without an intimate relationship with another person.
 That is a very difficult program to sell to potential clients, and may well be against their best interests.

 - Reparative therapists can make a more attractive offer to their bisexual clients: simply decide to confine one's sexual relationships to members of the opposite gender.
 We suspect that almost all of the "ex-gays" generated by the reparative therapy movement are bisexuals who have followed this path.
 This decision is still difficult for some bisexuals who are primarily attracted sexually to members of the same gender and yet are expected to develop relationships with the opposite gender.

 Reparative therapy has become a bit of a laughing stock.
 One example was Ted Haggard, the former president of the National Evangelical Association.
 He allegedly hired a male prostitute over a three year period.
 When caught, he entered reparative therapy under the direction of an oversight board, and was declared to be "completely heterosexual" after three weeks.
 Needless to say, this speedy conversion generated a lot of skepticism.